Enlargement of the eurozone: Romania

+Despite having declared itself to be bound by the strictest fiscal provisions of the European Fiscal Compact, Romania, as a non-eurozone member state, will not be subject to the standard fine of 0.2% of GDP for having failed to meet its fiscal targets under the EDP (a deficit at maximum 4.4% of GDP in 2023 and 2.9% of GDP in 2024).
+However, the European Commission has previously warned Romania that failure to meet the fiscal targets of its EDP could result in the partial cancellation of ongoing payments (grants and loans) from its National Recovery and Resilience Plan for 2021-2026, of which 9 out of 28.5 billion euro had been paid as of March 2024.

+An April 2025 Eurobarometer poll, showed that 71% of Romanians favour adoption of the euro in Romania.

 Sweden

 Although Sweden is required to replace the krona with the euro eventually, it maintains that joining the ERM II, a requirement for euro adoption, is voluntary, and has chosen to not join pending public approval by a referendum, thereby intentionally avoiding the fulfillment of the adoption requirements.
-On 14 September 2003 56% of Swedes voted against adopting the euro in a referendum.
+On 14 September 2003, 56% of Swedes voted against adopting the euro in a referendum.
 Most of Sweden's major parties believe that it would be in the national interest to join, but they have all pledged to abide by the result of the referendum.
-Former Prime Minister Fredrik Reinfeldt stated in December 2007 that there will be no referendum until there is stable support in the polls.
-The polls have generally showed stable support for the "no" alternative, except some polls in 2009 showing a support for "yes".
-Since 2010 the polls have shown strong support for "no" again.
-According to a eurobarometer poll in April 2015, 32% of Swedes are in favour of introducing the euro (an increase of 9% from November 2014), whereas 66% are opposed (a decrease of 7% from November 2014).
-An April 2022 Eurobarometer poll once again showed rising support for the Euro in Sweden, however.
-According to the poll, 49 percent answered yes to the question "Do you think the introduction of the euro would have positive or negative consequences for Sweden?
-(45 percent responded no).
-In the same poll, 45 percent responded yes to the question "Generally speaking, are you personally more in favour or against the idea of introducing the euro in Sweden?
-(52 percent responded no).
+Former Prime Minister Fredrik Reinfeldt stated in December 2007 that there would be no new referendum until there was stable support for "yes" in the polls, and this position remained unchanged in the political platform of his party Moderaterna in 2013.

+From 2004-2009, polls generally showed stable support for the "no" alternative, except for a few polls in 2009 which showed a narrow lead for "yes".
+Strong support for "no" existed from 2010-2014, with 73% opposing and only 23% supporting euro introduction in a November 2014 poll.
+According to Eurobarometer polls, the numbers of Swedes favouring adoption of the euro in Sweden grew to 32% in April 2015, 45% in April 2022 and 54% in April 2023.

+As a result of an increase in support in recent opinion polls and the twentieth anniversary of the first euro referendum in Sweden, the question about organizing a second euro referendum received renewed attention in September 2023; although only one of the Swedish parliamentary parties (Liberalerna) opted to push for introducing the euro as swiftly as possible, while the Centerpartiet opted to open up an investigation into the pros and cons.